 A Feasibility Study completed by the MOD team in March 2019 confirmed a viable open pit copper development with a mine life of +11 years.
 Sandfire has commenced optimisation of the current Feasibility Study for the T3 Project and expects to publish an updated Feasibility Study and Ore Reserve in the June 2020 Quarter ahead of a Decision to Mine.
 This makes T3 one of the few high-quality mid-tier copper assets globally that is planned to come into development in the next 2-3 years.

-We have also recently appointed highly experienced mining executive Ian Kerr as T3 Mine Project Director, to manage all studies and development of the T3 Mine in Botswana and all associated infrastructure.
+We have also appointed highly experienced mining executive Ian Kerr as T3 Mine Project Director, to manage all studies and development of the T3 Project in Botswana and all associated infrastructure.
 This includes completion of the Feasibility Study, management of the final design and engineering, regulatory approvals, contractor selection, construction, commissioning and handover to the operational team.